-Don’t worry.
 You will not delete anything when you restart your project.
 The ONLY thing that is cleared is the state of variables or function definitions, so you may have to rerun some of your code.
-If you click on TimeTravel you can see that not only is nothing lost, and everything you’ve ever done is always saved.
+If you click on TimeTravel, you can see that nothing lost, and everything you’ve done is saved.

-3. Reconnect: Click on the network connection info at the top right¶
+Click on the network connection info at the top right.

 You can see if there are connection issues (outstanding messages being sent back and forth, etc.).
 If you click on reconnect you’ll be randomly assigned to a different back-end web server, which may be less loaded.
 You can also click refresh in your browse to just reload everything (without losing your place) from the same web server.

-Several projects run on the same computer.
-It’s possible that your project is running on a computer that is very heavily loaded.
+Stop your project, then start it again.
 If you click the stop button in project settings, wait a minute until it completely stops, then start using your project again, it will be rescheduled to run on the least loaded node in the cluster.

 If everything above fails, you need to tell us exactly what you’re doing that is slow so that we can reproduce it.
 Otherwise, we won’t be able to help.
 In particular,